Comoros

 Comoros, Island nation near Madagascar, Indian Ocean.

-Three volcanic islands rise sharply from the Indian Ocean between Madagascar and mainland Africa, their slopes covered in tropical forests and cultivated terraces.
-Grande Comore, Anjouan and Mohéli feature rugged coastlines, black sand beaches and mountain peaks reaching over 2400 meters (7870 feet) above sea level.
-Fishing villages dot the shores while agricultural communities occupy inland valleys and hillsides where spice crops grow in volcanic soil.
+Comoros is an island nation in the Indian Ocean between Madagascar and mainland Africa, consisting of three volcanic islands with steep slopes covered in tropical forests and cultivated terraces.
+Grande Comore, Anjouan and Mohéli show rugged coastlines, black sand beaches and mountain peaks reaching over 2400 meters (7870 feet), while fishing villages line the shores and agricultural communities occupy inland valleys and hillsides.

-Arab traders established sultanates across these islands starting in the 9th century, creating trade networks that connected East African coastal settlements with Middle Eastern markets.
+Arab traders established sultanates across these islands starting in the 9th century, creating trade networks between East African coastal settlements and Middle Eastern markets.
 Portuguese navigators arrived in the 16th century but never established permanent control, leaving the sultanates largely autonomous until French colonization began in the 19th century.
-Independence came in 1975 after a referendum, though Mayotte voted to remain French territory, leading to ongoing sovereignty disputes and more than twenty coups in the decades following separation from colonial rule.

-Sunni Islam shapes daily life across the islands, with mosques marking each village center and call to prayer echoing through coastal settlements.
+Sunni Islam shapes daily routines on the islands, with mosques marking each village center and the call to prayer echoing through coastal settlements.
 Traditional wedding ceremonies can last several days, involving elaborate gift exchanges and communal feasts that reflect the importance of family networks.
-Vanilla, cloves and ylang-ylang cultivation forms both an economic foundation and cultural identity for farming communities throughout the archipelago.

 Inception: December 23, 2001